inQWIRE/SQIR/README.md

   * OpenQASM parser (`opam install openQASM`)

 For convenience, we have already performed extraction from Coq to OCaml; the extracted files are in VOQC/extraction/ml. `make voqc` will produce an executable in VOQC/_build/default.
 See [the README in the VOQC directory](VOQC/README.md) for instructions on how to run the optimizer.

+### Installing Dependencies

+To install our dependencies we recommend using [opam](https://opam.ocaml.org/doc/Install.html).
+A typical workflow on a new computer is:
+1. Install opam
+2. Set up a new switch with a recent version of OCaml (e.g. `opam switch create voqc 4.10.0`)
+3. Install dependencies with `opam install coq dune zarith batteries openQASM` (note: installing Coq will take a while!)

 ## Directory Contents